dladams/dunececalib/doc/procedure.md

 Thus, gains can be derived from data taken with a single DAC setting but more are typically used to average over non-linearity in the pulser response.
-The standard is DAC settings 1-7 because these do not show saturation for amplifier gain 14 mV/fC and there is a jump in the puilser reponse after these.
+The standard is DAC settings 1-7 because these do not show saturation for amplifier gain 14 mV/fC and there is a jump in the pulser reponse after these.

 The following sections provide step-by-step instructions for generating a calibration with a combination of dunetpc lar and Root jobs making use of the scripts and configuration